PlanetaryRobotics/IrisRoverPackage/Apps/GroundSoftware/README.md

 NOTE: **All of the following are meant to be run from the `GroundSoftware` directory unless otherwise stated.**

+## 7.0 Making Room:
+If any of the IPC-based apps below, specifically anything that starts with `make run`, complains about not being able to bind to a port, that's probably because something else is using a necessary IPC port - maybe something wasn't closed before (?).

+- To see what, if anything, is using ports needed by IPC, run: `make port-investigator`
+- To see what, if anything, is using ports needed by IPC, **and kill everything using those ports** so what you're trying to run can use them, run: `make port-culler`

+Neither of these should be necessary except in extreme fault conditions or if this is your first time and there's a port collision (unlikely but possible).
+But, if you do need them, these are quite valuable for quickly diagnosing problems.

 ## 7.1 Bringing up the Full Stack:
 This will launch all the GDS tools and core apps.
 Likely more than you'll need outside of a full stack mission simulation:
 1. Run `make run`